Danza Kuduro

 Kuduro is a style of dancing, as well as a musical genre, from Angola.
-In spite of the name, "Danza Kuduro" - just like "Vem Dançar Kuduro" - can't be considered straight-up Kuduro.
-Brazilian rapper Daddy Kall and singer Latino released a Brazilian version of the song, "Dança Kuduro", of the song with amended Portuguese lyrics.
+Brazilian rapper Daddy Kall and singer Latino released a Brazilian version of the song, "Dança Kuduro", with amended Portuguese lyrics.

 Background

 The song, written and produced by Lucenzo, is mostly sung in Spanish by Don Omar, except for Lucenzo's lone verse in European Portuguese.
-The verse is taken from Lucenzo's previously released song "Vem Dançar Kuduro", featuring Big Ali.
+The verse is taken from Lucenzo's previously released song "Vem Dançar Kuduro" (2010), featuring Big Ali.

-Kuduro is a dance style practiced in the West African country of Angola.
-Originally designed to pay tribute towards the many disfigured and crippled people within the country due to the deadly civil war that ravaged the country and left landmines throughout the region.
-The dance is meant to not only pay tribute towards these handicapped individuals, but also incorporate their erratic and jerky movements into the flow of the moves.
-While Portugal once retained bloody control over the former colony the diasporic spread of the musically inspired dance craze has added to the feel of "world music" taking the concept of Kuduro from Brazil to Beijing.
+Kuduro is a dance style practiced in the southwestern African country of Angola.
+Originally designed to pay tribute to the many disfigured and disabled people within the country due to the deadly civil war that left landmines throughout the region, the dance is meant not only to pay tribute to these handicapped individuals, but also incorporate their erratic and jerky movements into the flow of the moves.
+While Portugal once retained bloody control over its former colony the diasporic spread of the musically inspired dance craze has added to the feel of "world music" taking the concept of Kuduro from Brazil to Beijing.